johnsonandjohnson/Bodiless-JS/packages/bodiless-search/README.md

 ### Site Build Troubleshooting Guide.

-The site search index is cached in browser cache so if you make changes, they may not take effect.
+The site search index is cached in your browser cache so if you make changes, they may not take effect.
 To clear the search index cache go to your Developer Tools in your browser (e.g.
 Chrome)